 There’s plenty more archaeological themes to be explored.
 For example, the Dutch Anglo-Saxonist pays attention to the Episode 1 reference to swearing on St Cuthbert’s comb, and also points out the inspiration of King Alfred’s inaugural cross resembles the whetstone sceptre from Mound 1 at Sutton Hoo.

 But it is fire that I liked best!
-One of the main things I also liked the use of fire to define key moments in the show, including a wonderful if mildly implausible hall-burning in Episode 1.
+It defines key moments in the show, including a wonderful if mildly implausible hall-burning in Episode 1.
 The protracted drama of the hall-burning annoyed Lindybiege, but I liked it and the resonances with the 13th-century Njal’s Saga in which hall-burning is dramatically portrayed as a terrifying yet memorable demise of principal characters.
 Hall-burning was actual and metaphorical as a means of articulating violence and instituting regime-change, and it was central to the Anglo-Saxon epic poem Beowulf.

 I also liked that Episode 4 has Uhtred lighting a warning beacon to communicate the arrival of an invading Danish army.
 Yes, it was rather small and perhaps should have been burned at night rather than during the day (is it morning or evening?).
 And yes, it doesn’t seem to have been defended or lit by anyone other than Uhtred itself.
 Still, it does show the fire as part of a well-built chain of beacons that spread warnings of invaders across the land.
 Why they weren’t used by Alfred earlier and subsequently is rather more frustrating… The point is that this relates to a real phenomenon: archaeological, historical and place-name evidence has explored the importance of beacons for civil defence in Alfred’s Wessex.